 Can you eat nuts on a keto diet?
-I get asked this question all the time.
-My answer is always the same, “it depends.”
-I know that’s not the answer you want to hear, but let me explain.
+We get asked this question all the time.
+Our answer is always the same: “It depends”.
+That might not be the answer you want to hear, but let us explain!

 Nuts on a Keto Diet

-- Pili nuts Carbohydrate Amount 1g total, 0g fiber
+- Pili Nut: Carbohydrates 1g total, 0g fiber

 Benefits of Nuts on a Keto Diet

-- They are high in fat (a mixture of omega 3 fatty acids and omega 6s)
+- They are high in fat (a mixture of omega-3 and omega-6 fatty acids)

 - Most nuts are low in carbohydrates (pistachios and cashews are higher in net carbs)

-- Nuts are great snacks (shelf stable and portable)
+- Nuts are great snacks (they’re shelf-stable and portable)

-- Nuts can be turned into flours to make lower carb versions of your favorite foods
+- They can be turned into flours to make lower carb versions of your favorite foods

-- Nuts are very calorie dense (if you’re wanting to lose weight—eat nuts in moderation)
+- Nuts are very calorie dense (if you want to lose weight, eat nuts in moderation)

-- Nuts Contain Anti-Nutrients—have you heard of physic acid?
+- Nuts contain anti-nutrients.
+Have you heard of physic acid?
 Phytic acid may prevent mineral absorption.
-Sprouting, soaking and roasting nuts can make nuts easier to tolerate.
+Sprouting, soaking, and roasting nuts can make them easier to tolerate.

 - Low Carb Zucchini Bread with Walnuts and Warm Spices